CSS Flexbox Generator – Flexbox Layout Tool

 justify-content

 The justify-content property controls how items are distributed along the main axis. flex-start groups all items at the beginning of the axis. flex-end pushes them to the end. center places them in the middle. space-between distributes equal spacing between adjacent items while leaving no space at the edges — ideal for navigation bars where the first and last items should touch the container walls. space-around applies equal spacing around each item, which means the edges get half the spacing of between items. space-evenly applies identical spacing everywhere, including between items and at the edges.
+This flexbox generator lets you toggle between all these values and see the result instantly.

 align-items